psychemedia/island-storynotes/piedPiperNewtown/piper_hameln_baring_gould.md

 > To go now limping as before,
 > And never hear of that country more."

-*I've used a similar trick of blending extracts of a poem and narrative to replace scertain stanzas in a retelling of `The Hunting of the Snark`.*
+*I've used a similar trick of blending extracts of a poem and narrative to replace certain stanzas in a retelling of `The Hunting of the Snark`.*

 baring-Gould hen summarises the outcome:

-> The number of children that perished was one huundred and thirty.
+> The number of children that perished was one hundred and thirty.
 Fathers and mothers rushed the east gate, but when they came to the mountain, called Koppenberg, into which the train had disappeared, nothing was observable except a smalh hollow, where the sorcerer and their little ones had entered.

 He then makes some observations about how the event has been memorialised: